NMA93/Accessibility-Designer-Guide/documentation.md

 ---

 ## Design decision
+The design is based on the principle of informative design.
+The emphasis is on good readability and navigation within the guide.
 The current design of the guide is based on a benchmark analysis for guides used for reference.
-Page navigation is essential, the user must know where he is and which chapters are available.
+The user must know where he is and which chapters are available.
 Therefore only a page navigation that offers a permanent overview is suitable.

 <img src="{{ '/assets/images/documentation/material.png' | prepend: site.baseurl }}" alt="Material Design is similar in structure to this guide.
 The navigation is permanently visible and the user is supported by a table of contents."/>
 Material Design is similar in structure to this guide.
 The navigation is permanently visible and the user is supported by a table of contents.
 [Google – Material Designs](https://material.io/design/usability/accessibility.html#understanding-accessibility"){:target="_blank"}